cmer/gigabyte-z390-aorus-master-hackintosh/STEP_BY_STEP.md

 These are step by step instructions for a Vanilla install of MacOS Mojave on a Gigabyte Aorus Master Z390 with an Intel i9 9900k CPU.

+As of May 21, 2019, this guide assumes that you are installing Mojave 10.14.5.

 ## Setup UEFI/BIOS